leonv-dev/remote_database_importer/README.md

 ![Config sample](readme_assets/config_sample.png)

 ### DB Access
-The easiest and fastest way is to exchange your ssh-key with the server beforehand, so you don't have to enter a password.
-Otherwise during the rake task execution a password entry is required.
+The dump of the remote database happens with the tool: [pg_dump](https://www.postgresql.org/docs/current/app-pgdump.html).
+There are two opions for connecting to the remote databse:
+- pg_dump connects directly to the databse
+- pg_dump connects through a shh tunnel to the databse

 The effective dump call is as follows:
 ```ruby